Los Angeles, Paris await Olympic inspectors in 2024 race

 A privately funded Los Angeles project also differs from a more European model in Paris that looks to some taxpayer money toward projected spending of 3 billion euros ($3.2 billion) on new venues and buildings.

+Macron’s election has spared Paris officials from questions about how a far-right presidency of Marine Le Pen might play with the IOC.
+Its global pool of members includes one from Syria, which is targeted for a travel ban from Muslim-majority countries by President Donald Trump.

+Still, bid cities rely more on city mayors than state presidents, and Paris has put civic leader Anne Hidalgo at the heart of its campaign.

-The bids came from countries that are “organized differently in sports terms,” said Baumann, pointing to his experience staging events in the United States and France as secretary general of basketball’s governing body, FIBA.
+In political terms, Baumann noted that the two bids come from countries that are “organized differently in sports terms.”
+He pointed to his experience staging events in the United States and France as secretary general of basketball’s governing body, FIBA.

 “That doesn’t diminish in any way one bid versus the other, it’s just different,” the Swiss official said.
 “That difference is something that also the IOC membership needs to understand.”